 Last week we reached out to the community at large with a simple question: What do you predict will happen in the world of Linux Gaming by the end of 2021?
 To make things a little more fun, we asked everyone to limit their predictions to 5 items, and be as specific as possible as to what they expect to occur.
 We also asked everyone to work on their predictions individually to avoid any potential bias.

-Now, we are sharing with you all the predictions we received, from quite a few places across the world as you can see from the below map.
-The Linux Gaming Community knows no frontiers.
+Now, we are sharing with you all the predictions we received, from all over the place as you can see from the below map.

 And we will revisit this article by the end of 2021 to see how much everyone got right.
 And who knows, there may be a prize!

 In no particular order, let’s get started by the predictions provided by our guests for 2021:

 Klebs, based in Canada

 Owner of Les Ateliers PHV, Canadian website dedicated to video games and Linux (both in French and English).
 His predictions:

 - With Mac gamers now using ARM processors thus no longer being able to play games using x86 architecture, I think some will give Linux a try, thus raising Linux market share by maybe 1%.

 - Ubuntu-based distros may still take the lion’s share of general usage but it has been on a slow but steady decline while Arch-based has been on a rise.
 This year will be no different and I think will be a 5% difference on both sides by the end of the year.

 - Garuda Linux has only been released recently but since it’s an Arch-based distro catered towards #LinuxGaming, it might give Manjaro a run for its money.
 I don’t think the latter will lose market share but I do feel some gamers on other distros will give a Garuda a try first thus increasing its user base by 10%.